benchristel/fifth/README.md

 Fifth is designed to be a comfortable compilation target for higher-level languages.
-It should be very simple to implement a Fifth VM.
+It should be very simple to implement a Fifth interpreter.
 Fifth is also supposed to be reasonably pleasant to read.

 ## Status of This Document